levseyd01/CITApp-Documentation/source/index.md

-# CIT App Community User Manual
+# CIT App Entity User Manual

-Welcome to the CIT App user manual for **Community** Users.
+Welcome to the CIT App user manual for **Entity** Users.

-See below for a list of sections available in the **Community** version of CIT App's User Manual.
+See below for a list of sections available in the **Entity** version of CIT App's User Manual.

 ## Sections